 Here’s an example of good form for jumping rope:

-Can You Do Box Jumps Without a Box?
+Possibility of Doing Box Jumps Without a Box

-Can lifters still complete a box jump exercise without a box jump?
-Well, the answer to this question is kind of.
+Lifters can still simulate a box jump exercise without an actual box, but it’s not quite the same.
 Technically, if a box jump is done without a box, then the exercise isn’t a box jump at all.

-That being said, there are box jump alternatives out there that do not require a plyo box to complete.
+That being said, there are alternative exercises to box jumps that can be done without the need for a plyo box.
 Check out the list above for the best box jump substitutes, or the list below for ideas of what to use instead of a box.

 Using the exercises on this list is perfect for those wanting to complete an at home workout, or who just simply want to be able to workout outdoors.